alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ##### postage (optional)

-You can choose first or second class postage for your precompiled letter.
-Set the value to `first` for first class, or `second` for second class.
+You can choose first class, second class or economy mail postage for your precompiled letter.
+Set the value to `first` for first class, `second` for second class or `economy` for economy mail.
 If you do not pass in this argument, the postage will default to second class.

 ```javascript
 "postage": "second"